 For a shorter walk (5.1km / 3.2 miles) Chalford to Daneway is a good option.
 With a start point of Bell Lock at the bottom of Cowcombe Hill, Chalford.
 There is some on-road parking close by but, as there is very popular cafe in the vicinity, parking might be a challenge, depending on the time of day.

 Route 2: Over Sapperton Canal Tunnel

 Distance: 4.2km / 2.6 miles

-Surprisingly there is evidence of the canal on this route if one knows what to look for.
-Heading out of Sapperton towards Coates there are a number of beech tree covered mounds quite close to the road.
+Surprisingly, there is evidence of the canal on this walk if one knows what to look for.
+Heading out of Sapperton towards Coates there are a number of beech-tree-covered mounds quite close to the road.
 These mark the sites of some of the shafts sunk during tunnel construction.

-Route 3: Sapperton Tunnel to Trewsbury Bridge, Coates
+Route 3: Sapperton Canal Tunnel to Trewsbury Bridge, Coates

 Distance: 1.6km / 1 mile

 This is the end of the accessible canal heading east until Siddington, where the public right of way re-starts, apart for the very short stretch outlined in Route 4.

 The towpath here is part of the well used Wysis Way that passes the official source of the River Thames, which is about 500m beyond Trewesbury Bridge.
 The source of the Thames also marks the start of the Thames Path.